Bruceantin

 Bruceantin is a chemical compound that was first isolated from the plant Brucea antidysenterica in 1973.
 Chemically, it is classified as a secotriterpenoid and a quassinoid.

 Bucreantin has attracted interest as a potential antitumor drug because of its antineoplastic activity.
 It inhibits the peptidyl transferase elongation reaction, resulting in decreased protein and DNA synthesis.
 Bruceantin also has antibiotic, antiamoebic, and antimalarial activity.

-Phase I and II clinical trials were conducted for the treatment of metastatic breast cancer and malignant melanoma, but tumor regression was not observed and clinical development was terminated.
+Phase I and II clinical trials were conducted for the treatment of metastatic breast cancer and melanoma, but tumor regression was not observed and clinical development was terminated.